bharath6588/Automation/README.md

 # Automation

-# 1. LoginTest of GitHub.
+# 1. LoginTest of GitHub..